kundajelab/chipseq_pipeline/README.md

 ### Usage

 We recommend using BASH to run pipelines.
 There are two ways to define parameters for ChIP-Seq pipelines.
 Default values are already given for most of them.
 Take a look at example commands and configuration files (`./examples`).
 Two methods share the same key names.
+AQUAS pipeline is multi-threaded.
+Set up maximum number of processors with `-nth`.

-1) Parameters from command line arguments: `$ bds chipseq.bds -species [SPECIES] -fastq1 ... -fastq2 ... -ctl_fastq ...`
+1) Parameters from command line arguments: `$ bds chipseq.bds -species [SPECIES] -nth [NUM_THREADS] -fastq1 ... -fastq2 ... -ctl_fastq ...`

 2) Parameters from a configuration file: `$ bds chipseq.bds [CONF_FILE]` with a configuration file
 ```